 AUTOGRAPHS FOR CHARITY FUNDRAISER

-If you are interested in obtaining an authentic signature from Troy Tulowitzki, Carlos Gonzalez, or Michael Cuddyer, we invite you to join them in their efforts to raise money for charity.
+If you are interested in obtaining an authentic signature from Troy Tulowitzki, Carlos Gonzalez or Justin Morneau, we invite you to join them in their efforts to raise money for charity.
 To participate in The Autographs for Charity Fundraiser, you will need to send an item you would like to have signed, a Self Addressed Stamped Envelope and a check or money order (cash and credit cards will not be accepted) for $25 (per autograph) made payable to the Colorado Rockies Foundation.
 The Foundation supports programs focusing on youth baseball and softball, education and literacy, and drug and alcohol abuse awareness.